sheerun/prettier-standard/README.md

 ## Customizing

-You can use .prettierc for overriding some options, e.g to use [semistandard](https://www.npmjs.com/package/semistandard):
+You can use .prettierrc for overriding some options, e.g to use [semistandard](https://www.npmjs.com/package/semistandard):

 ```json